Can an STI cause an onion smell in the vagina?

 A Trichomonas infection can often be accompanied by a foul-smelling odour from the vagina, which can, in some instances, smell like onions.

-Trichomonas is transmitted through sexual contact with an infected person, including vaginal, anal, and oral sex.
+Trichomonas is transmitted through sexual contact with an infected person, principally by vaginal sex, but some very sporadic cases have been seen in, anal and oral sex.
 It can also be spread by sharing sex toys that are not properly cleaned.

 Chlamydia